I am a postdoctoral fellow at the Eric and Wendy Schmidt Center at the Broad Institute of MIT and Harvard.

 Hirak Sarkar*, Uthsav Chitra*, Julian Gold, Benjamin J. Raphael

 Bioinformatics (2024).
-To appear at ISMB 2024.
+Accepted to ISMB 2024.

-Belayer: Modeling discrete and continuous spatial variation in gene expression from spatially resolved transcriptomics
+Belayer: Modeling discrete and continuous spatial variation in gene expression from spatially resolved transcriptomics.

 Cong Ma*, Uthsav Chitra*, Shirley Zhang, Benjamin J. Raphael

 Cell Systems (2022).
-Previously appeared at RECOMB 2022.
+Accepted to RECOMB 2022.

-NetMix2: Unifying network propagation and altered subnetworks
+NetMix2: Unifying network propagation and altered subnetworks.

 Uthsav Chitra*, Tae Yoon Park*, Benjamin J. Raphael

 Journal of Computational Biology (2022).
-Previously appeared at RECOMB 2022 [slides].
+Accepted to RECOMB 2022 [RECOMB slides].

 Quantifying and Reducing Bias in Maximum Likelihood Estimation of Structured Anomalies